 Introduction

-In the section, a detailed description of the research design, data source, sampling methods, variable definitions, and data analysis approaches was provided for this quantitative study, which relied on secondary data and employed a cross-sectional analysis.
+In the section, a detailed description of the research design, data source, sampling methods, variable definitions, and data analysis approaches is provided for this quantitative study, which relied on secondary data and employed a cross-sectional analysis.
 This is to ensure methodological rigor and transparency capable of surmounting the challenge of reproducibility and enabling critical analysis of the study findings.
 All the choices made regarding the methods are explained by compliance with the research questions, the theoretical framework, and the specifics of the NSCH data.
 This part will further be subdivided into the following subsections: research design and rationale; setting and sample; instrumentation; data collection procedures; variable definitions; data analysis plan; ethical considerations; and limitations.

 Research Design and Rationale

 Secondary data analysis is conducted using a quantitative, cross-sectional design in this research.
 The quantitative design is appropriate because the research questions are developed to test a statistical relationship and to assess the moderate impact of operationally measured variables through inferential statistical analysis.
 A cross-sectional design is appropriate because all the data needed are gathered at a single point in time using the NSCH, which is specifically designed to support population-level association research in childhood health.
-Even though it is impossible to cause anything with the help of the cross-sectional data, they are very suitable to support the prevalence-based association testing, which constitutes the principal analytic target of the present study, and have been actively employed in the former literature on childhood obesity and mental health (Crouch et al., 2023; Foster et al., 2020; Papadimitriou et al., 2025).
+Even though it is impossible to cause anything with the help of the cross-sectional data, they are very suitable to support the prevalence-based association testing, which constitutes the principal analytic target of the present study, and have been actively employed in the previous research on childhood obesity and mental health (Crouch et al., 2023; Foster et al., 2020; Papadimitriou et al., 2025).
 The 2022-2023 NSCH can be used as a publicly available, high-quality, nationally representative dataset because it is properly designed and used in a secondary data analysis.
-Secondary analysis will not only address the logistical, financial, and ethical constraints of primary data collection.
-Still, it will also provide a far wider sample than would be possible in a primary data collection.
+Secondary analysis will not only address the logistical, financial, and ethical constraints of primary data collectionit will also provide a far wider sample than would be possible in a primary data collection.
 As a particular source of data, the NSCH has been used in the literature on childhood obesity and rural-urban health (Crouch et al., 2023; Foster et al., 2020), which makes it reasonable to assume it is relevant to the research questions.

 Methodology

 The study sample included U.S. children aged 10-17 years who were not in institutions and were sampled in the 2022-2023 National Survey of Children's Health (Data Resource Center for Child and Adolescent Health [DRC], 2024).
-The NSCH sample comprises over 50,000 children nationwide, and an estimated sub-sample of more than 15,000 after applying these inclusion criteria.
+The NSCH sample comprises over 50,000 children nationwide, and an estimated sub-sample of more than 15,000 after applying the study’s inclusion and exclusion criteria.
 The initial data set used a complicated sampling method involving probability sampling to select addresses via list-assisted dialing with random digits, ensuring national representativeness.
 Such a methodology indicates a stratified and clustered sample design that improves coverage of the population and its geographic areas.
 The information was obtained from parent- or caregiver-reported surveys conducted by federal agencies, which ensured homogeneous collection practices.
-This study included participants with full information on obesity status, anxiety/depression diagnosis, gender, urbanicity, and the most important covariates.
+This study included participants aged 10-17 years with full information on obesity status, anxiety/depression diagnosis, gender, urbanicity, and the most important covariates.
 The exclusion criteria were the absence of or unrealistic BMI data and age less than 10-17 years, as the data is already de-identified and only requires user registration.
 The federal control and prior peer-reviewed use lend it credibility.
 Power analysis with G*Power (Faul et al., 2007) indicated that a sample size of 400 was the minimum required; the available sample size was strong in terms of statistical power and thus suitable for this study.